- Ensure you have the latest version of WooCommerce.

 - For an unlimited number of items (limited by stock quantities available) to be purchased in any one container, leave the Maximum container size empty.

-- For an empty container, set the Minimum container size to 0
+- To allow purchase of an empty container, set the Minimum container size to 0

-Mix and Match supports simple products and individual product variations with all attributes defined.
+Only Simple and fully-defined Variation products are allowed in a Mix and Match container.
 Other product types (such as Variable, Grouped, External) and partially-defined variations with an any attribute are not allowed.
 For example, a supported variation would look like Shirt, Color: Blue but not Shirt, Color: Any.

 - a Grid layout, ideal for displaying lots of product options.

-- the Default location that is typically in the Product Summary; or
+- Inline – the default location that is typically in the Product Summary

-- an After summary option, that moves the add to cart form below the Product Summary.
+- Full-wdith – moves the add to cart form after/below the Product Summary.